 Our original Mission Statement (below) was written in 2000, the year the 'Cimarron Sky-Dog Reserve' was founded but ever since 2007 we have focussed 100% of our resources and expertise in providing a forever home for captured mustangs, either adopted from the New Mexico Forest Service or the BLM.
-We now have 33 horses that run free, year round at the 'Shadowlands Ranch,' near Watrous, New Mexico, but with just 1,100 acres (in an arid climate with no irrigation) we have reached our capacity.
-Short of a huge influx of funds (to purchase more land) we won't be adopting any more horses but we continue to help horses in need and those folks who provide sanctuary for them.
+We now have 38 horses that run free, year round at the 'Shadowlands Ranch,' near Watrous, New Mexico, but with just 1,100 acres (in an arid climate with no irrigation) we have reached our capacity.
+Without more land, we won't be adopting any more horses but we continue to help horses in need and those folks who provide sanctuary for them.
 We also try to help America's wild horses and those sanctuaries who are providing refuge for them and giving intervention when possible.
 We also support those who are promoting the cause and spreading the word of the plight of wild horses in America, whether they be film makers or writers or activist groups.
 We feel it is through education and bringing the world's attention to the plight of America's mustangs (and horses in general) that could have the biggest impact on their future and well being.
-We have always used the arts, film, photography, art and literature to help fund raise for our horses and we continue to do so for the wild horse cause and other horse sanctuaries.
+We have always used the arts, film, photography, art and literature to help raise awareness for the horses and we continue to do so for the wild horse cause and other horse sanctuaries.

 Our Original Mission Statement 2000